hsreedeth/TypesetLLM/README.md

 ## MVP Features

-The following is an MVP prototype under development.
-It is undergoing iterative improvements.
-In the meantime, the following are the features that has been locled down and up and running.
+The program as it stands now, qualifies as an MVP.
+It is currently under development and is undergoing iterative improvements.
+In the meantime, the following features are live and locked down.

 - ✅ Paste or upload Markdown
 - ✅ One-click “Render” to PDF
-- ✅ Vintage stylesheet applied automatically
+- ✅ Classic latex markdown stylesheet applied automatically.
+The rendering includes beautiful figures and tables.
 - ✅ Entirely client-side (no backend)

 ## Tech Stack